pauldlynch/eqguide/guides/crescent-reach/index.md

 - [Reakash's Serenity](http://everquest.allakhazam.com/db/quest.html?quest=4203)
 - [Vakk'dra's Shadow](http://everquest.allakhazam.com/db/quest.html?quest=3677)

-Rune stones SW of Grove, back to city entrance, then top floor and click staff for see invisible.
-Quartermaster Thatun (next to Champion Utenka), kill a training dummy, Smithy Drawlyn.
-Poisonous nettle from bushes in sporali cave in Hollows; broadleaf hard to see on grass in Dragon's Grove; Drakkin scale in room in top floor of inn.
-Books: Librarian Assistant Geejulin, Dragons' Grove near water, and on shelf in Library.
-Water sample in Dragon's Grove, buy wind chime and jar of the wind spirit from Merchant Wyn'las, fill jar in waterfall Hollows.
-Kill undead fishermen in the Hollow, dusty skeleton bone from top floor, Butcher Katorr.
+This is the simplest way to link together all of the objectives that are in the same place.
+If you are a Free or Silver member, you may not be able to take all the quests at once.

-Council level: Quartermaster Thatun, kill a training dummy, Smithy Drawlyn.
+- Council level: See Quartermaster Thatun, kill a training dummy, then talk to Smithy Drawlyn (use ctrl-f).
-Inn: top floor back right room drakkin scale.
+- Inn: on the top floor, in the back right room, pick up a drakkin scale.
-Library: Assistant Geejulin for book, book on shelves.
+- Library: See Assistant Geejulin for a book, and a book on the shelves.
-Merchant Wyn'las: wind chimes and jar of the wind spirit.
+- Merchant Wyn'las: buy (no charge) wind chimes and jar of the wind spirit.
-Dragon's Grove: rune stone in SW, find book by NE water, water sample (either water area), broadleaf ground spawn by trees, rune stones by entrance to city.
+- Dragon's Grove: find the rune s in the SW; find a book by the NE water; pick up a water sample (from either water area); find a broadleaf ground spawn by the trees; then find rune stones to the left of the entrance to the city.
-Hollows: fill jar in waterfall, kill undead fishermen, poisonous nettle from bush in sporali cave.
-Also gather mushrooms for Ways of Nature.
+- Hollows: fill the jar in waterfall (just swim through; there is a waterfall at each end of the stream); kill undead fishermen for the essence; click the bush just inside the sporali cave for the poisonous nettle.
+Also gather mushrooms (use /open) for Ways of Nature.
-Top floor: target yourself and click staff, invisible drakkin in right corner, dusty skeleton bone (ground spawn).
+- Top floor: in the rats and bats room, target yourself and click the staff you were given, then talk to the invisible drakkin in the far right corner; pick up a dusty skeleton bone (ground spawn) in the same general area.
-Back to council for hand-ins.
+- Back to the council room for hand-ins.

 Myjinn: answers are Nokk, Plane of Earth, human.

-Vakk'dra: hen Butcher Katorr (on raised platform behind banker), and back to Vakk'dra.
+Vakk'dra: then go to Butcher Katorr (on raised platform behind banker), and back to Vakk'dra to complete the quest.

-Total exp is about one level (bringing you to almost 4), plus the Council of Six achivement.
+Total exp is about one level (bringing you to almost 4), plus the Council of Six achievement.

 Once you have taken all these, go to the raised platform at one end and talk to Disgruntled Boawb.
 This quest will send you back into the council chamber again to deliver to Reakash.
 Go ahead, and take her quest in turn.
 This completes the Boawb achievement - rewards being a belt and mask, plus a choice of weapons and a shield: the weapon and shield are all required level 5, and you are probably still level 1.

 Use find to take you to Guard Captain Minka (still all on the middle level).
 There's a fair amount of running around to do, with a necklace reward, and you also complete an achievement (but no additional reward for that).
 Now find Champion Utenka for the next stage - combat; training dummies are in the next room, and just use auto-attack (or spells) to destroy ten of them; they will probably respawn faster than you can destroy them.

-It might be an idea to make a quick [visit to the tutorial](../mines-of-gloomingdeep) to collect the Kobold Skull Charm, Worn Totem and Sharpened weapon, as these are quick upgrades - and the first few Gloomingdeep armor items and stitched burlap might help, too.
+It might be an idea to make a quick [visit to the tutorial](/eqguide/guides/mines-of-gloomingdeep) to collect the Kobold Skull Charm, Worn Totem and Sharpened weapon, as these are quick upgrades - and the first few Gloomingdeep armor items and stitched burlap might help, too.
 Don't forget to have Rytan bless you, and collect your free spell or melee discipline from him, and see Elegist for a mercenary.
-You can do this with just the rats and bats then spiders areas.
+You can do this with just the rats and bats then the spiders area.
 You should end up with arms, chest and leg armor.

-Time to kill in the Hollows.
+Now it's time for you to to kill in the Hollows.
 Collect and hand-in mushrooms to Initiate Dakkan, if you haven't already - use /open to open the mushrooms.
 Kill snakes and diseased spiderlings (level 3), making sure the guards don't kill them first.
 You may have to kill normal spiders to get the diseased ones to spawn.
-Don't forget to loot the corpses, as some items sell to merchants for reasonable sums.
+Don't forget to loot the corpses, as some items sell to merchants for reasonable sums, and spiderling silk can be useful (to sell in the Bazaar, or as a component for making tailor-made backpacks, once you have some high quality bear pelts from a later quest).

 Rewards from Dakkan are three sets of potions (healing, and two buffs).
 You will also have completed the Ready for Combat Achievement.